Jean-Louis Bonnemain

 Jean-Louis Bonnemain, born on 7 May 1936 in Bignac (Charente), is a French plant physiologist specialising in the transport of photosynthesis products, phytohormones and plant protection products in plants.
 He is a member of the French Academy of sciences and Professor Emeritus at the University of Poitiers.

 Course

 He began his career in secondary education at the Lycée Gay-Lussac in Limoges (1959–1964).
-In charge of teaching natural sciences, he also undertook research on the Solanaceae conductive device at the university scientific college in this city.
-He developed a microautoradiography method to locate soluble radioactive molecules in plant tissues with unprecedented precision at the time, which enabled him to be admitted to the CNRS (attaché and then research fellow) from 1964 to 1970.
+While teaching natural sciences, he also conducted research on the Solanaceae conductive device at the university scientific college in Limoges.
+He developed a microautoradiography method to locate soluble radioactive molecules in plant tissues with unprecedented precision for the time, which led to his admission to the CNRS (attaché and then research fellow) from 1964 to 1970.
 He supported his doctorate at the University of Paris in 1968.
 He was appointed lecturer (2nd class professor) at the University of Lille 1 in 1970 and then 1st class professor at the University of Poitiers in 1975.
 He entered the exceptional class in 1987.